 Our Recommendation: Ivique Berry Picker at Amazon for $8.97

 The Ivique Berry Picker features an ergonomic design that’s easy to clean and carefully removes berries without squishing them.

 While it may look light and fluffy, a few inches or more of snow accumulation on a roof not only puts undue weight on the roof deck and rafters, it can be dangerous if it slides off and lands on a human or pet.
 The answer for many who live in snowy climes is a roof rake.
 The head on this lightweight rake features a wide blade rather than tines, and it’s specifically designed to pull drifts of snow off a roof.

 Most snow rakes are unusually lightweight—more so than dirt rakes and landscape rakes, and there’s a reason for that—the user has to lift the rake head and position it on the roof.
-The handle of a roof rake is extendable, usually by attaching handle poles, up to 20 feet or longer, and the entire weight is generally less than 6-8 pounds.
-Here’s an example on Amazon.
+The handle of a roof rake is extendable, usually by attaching handle poles, up to 20 feet or longer, and the entire weight is generally less than 6 to 8 pounds.

 12. Lake Rake